JeroenvO/html5-timepicker/README.md

 ================

 HTML5 canvas timepicker, inspired on windows 8 alarms app.
-Can be used as a time input field (instead of form) on a website and as clock.
+Can be used as a time input field (instead of form) on a website and as a clock on a website.

 Works in all modern browsers that support html5 canvas

+Uses HTML5, javascript but not Jquery.
+Can easily be used as plugin.

 Look at the example.html file for examples